shopware/shopware/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have written tests and verified that they fail without my change
 - [ ] I have squashed any insignificant commits
+- [ ] I have written or adjusted the documentation according to my changes
 - [ ] This change has comments for package types, values, functions, and non-obvious lines of code
 - [ ] I have read the contribution requirements and fulfil them.